-- 1. Contingency Reserve: The Contingency Reserve shall have a target balance of twenty five percent (25%) of General Fund "Operating Budget" as originally adopted.
-Operating Budget for this purpose shall include current expenditure appropriations and shall exclude Capital Improvement Projects and Transfers Out.
-Appropriation and/or access to these funds are generally reserved for emergency or unforeseen situations but may be accessed by Council by simple budget appropriation.
-Examples may include but are not limited to the following: - a.
+1. Contingency Reserve: The Contingency Reserve shall have a target balance of twenty five percent (25%) of General Fund "Operating

+Budget" as originally adopted.
+Operating Budget for this purpose shall include current expenditure appropriations and shall exclude Capital Improvement Projects, Transfers Out, and additional discretionary payments to the City's unfunded pension liability.
+Appropriation and/ or access to these funds are generally reserved for emergency or unforeseen situations but may be accessed by Council by simple budget appropriation.
+Examples may include but are not limited to the following:

+- a.
 A catastrophic loss of critical infrastructure. - b.
 A State or Federally declared state of emergency. - c.
 Any settlement arising from a claim or judgment. - d.
 Deviation from budgeted revenue projections. - e.
 Any action by another government that eliminates or shifts revenues from the City. - f.
 Inability of the City to meet its debt service obligations in any given year. - g.
 Other circumstances deemed necessary by City Council to meet the claims and obligations of the City.